dangormanjr/dangormanjr.github.io/conferences.md

 # Conferences #

 ## Conference Papers and Presentations ##
+*	“Closed Mouth, Open Mind: Lewis Henry Morgan and the Religion of Cognition.”
+“Radicalism & Reform,” 43rd Annual Conference of the Nineteenth-Century Studies Association, Rochester, NY, Mar.
+18, 2022.
+Also: “Belief & Identity,” 12th Annual Graduate Conference of the Department of History, Syracuse University, Mar.
+26, 2021.

 * Co-author with Nigel Maister, Meaghan Moody, and Joshua Romphf.
 “Managing The Government Inspector: Staging a Virtual Play in a Pandemic.”
 DHSI 2021: Project Management in the Humanities, University of Victoria, June 9, 2021.

-* “Closed Mouth, Open Mind: Lewis Henry Morgan and the Religion of Cognition.”
-“Belief & Identity,” 12th Annual Graduate Conference of the Department of History, Syracuse University, Mar.
-26, 2021.

 * “Digitizing Rochester’s Religions: Piloting a Community–University Partnership in the Digital Humanities.”
 DHSI 2020 Virtual Conference & Colloquium, University of Victoria, Jun.
 3, 2020.
 Also: Connecticut Digital Humanities (CTDH) 2020 Conference, Trinity College, Feb.
 29, 2020.
 Abstract accepted to Alliance of Digital Humanities Organizations Digital Humanities 2020 conference, “Carrefours/Intersections,” Ottawa, Canada, July 22–24, 2020, but the conference was canceled because of COVID-19.
    * Abstract: [https://dh2020.adho.org/wp-content/uploads/2020/07/143_DigitizingRochestersReligionsPilotingaCommunityUniversityPartnershipintheDigitalHumanities.html](https://dh2020.adho.org/wp-content/uploads/2020/07/143_DigitizingRochestersReligionsPilotingaCommunityUniversityPartnershipintheDigitalHumanities.html).